openmelody/mt-plugin-theme-manager/README.md

 Production Mode is aimed at running a live site.
 It is most analogous to how Movable Type runs out-of-the-box.

 Designer Mode is aimed at speeding development of a theme.
+Designer Mode has a short list of additional capabilities, but their value is high:

-The additional capabilities that Designer Mode offers are currently limited to just one: linking the installed template and the source file, making it easy to use your preferred text editor to build a template.
+* Linking the installed template and the source file, making it easy to use your preferred text editor to build a template.

+* Automate "theme upgrades" based on the content of `config.yaml`.

+Switching from Production Mode to Designer Mode is easy and can be done at any
+time: simply go to the Design > Theme Dashboard menu item, then select the Customization tab.
+There you can see the current Mode and switch.

 ## Designers: Specifying Your Theme's Details